Kyatuk, Nagorno-Karabakh

-Kyatuk (Քյաթուկ) or Aghgadik (Ağgədik) is a village that is, de facto, in the Askeran Province of the breakaway Republic of Artsakh; de jure, it is in the Khojaly District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village has an ethnic Armenian-majority population, and also had an Armenian majority in 1989.
+Kyatuk (Քյաթուկ) or Aghgadik (Ağgədik) is a village in the Khojaly District of Azerbaijan, in the region of Nagorno-Karabakh.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was part of the Askeran District of the Nagorno-Karabakh Autonomous Oblast.

 Economy and culture

 The village is part of the community of Askeran.

 Demographics

 The village had 8 inhabitants in 2005, and 6 inhabitants in 2015.